weizh888/PokeAlarmWiki/Managers.md

 ```
 As you can see, you can mix managers with geofences and without by using `none` for any managers that you don't want a geofence file loaded for.

-You can find more information about Geofences on the [Geoence](geofence) wiki page.
+You can find more information about Geofences on the [Geoences](geofences) wiki page.

 ### Timezones